Actifio/AGMPowerLib/README.md

 ---------------------
 3
 ```
-Set the slot counts to larger values like this:
+We can set the slots to larger values like this:
 ```
 Set-AGMLibApplianceParameter -applianceid 361153 -param reservedondemandslots -value 10 Set-AGMLibApplianceParameter -applianceid 361153 -param maxondemandslots -value 15